-The Company has completed 58 kilometres of its IP survey, and has prepared additional lines to obtain further depth readings over areas with prospective chargeability and resistivity anomalies.
-The objective of the survey is to first cover known mineral occurrences before applying the footprint to outlying areas.
-In combination with the survey grid, the Company has also completed 36 kilometres of soil sampling across the grid.
+The Company has completed 77 kilometres of its IP survey, and it has received a draft report on areas with prospective chargeability and resistivity anomalies.
+The objective of the survey was to first cover known mineral occurrences before applying the footprint to outlying areas.
+The draft report has identified priority target areas for future exploration direction.